shubhangikumar/NLP_QA_Project2/README.md

 NER_PA2.py:

-Use queryForEntity2(expectedEntity,passage) to get answers for expected entities out of NER or POS(gives noun phrases as answer in this case)
+Use queryForEntity2(expectedEntity,passage) to get answers for expected entities out of NER or POS(gives noun phrases as answers in this case)